 - Personalized coaching and support from members of the PCP Leadership Pathway and the PCP National Team

-Current PCP Teams that do not complete 2019-2020 PCP Team application process, and teams whose applications were not accepted for the 2019-2020, academic year, will be moved to affiliate status.
+Current PCP Teams that do not complete the PCP Team application process, and teams whose applications were not accepted for the upcoming academic year, will be moved to affiliate status.
 Affiliate status will last for the full academic year and does not include the benefits detailed above.
 However, it does provide affiliate teams the opportunity to remain in PCP’s Action Network and to continue to work together to promote primary care at their institution and in their community.
 It also enables access to our Toolkits that can help support and guide the work of a team.
-Any teams designated with an affiliate status and those who would like to become new members of the Action Network are encouraged to use this academic year to collectively refine their mission for executing an action-oriented, longitudinal project and to apply for active status in early 2020 for the 2020-2021 academic year.
+Any teams designated with an affiliate status and those who would like to become new members of the Action Network are encouraged to use this academic year to collectively refine their mission for executing an action-oriented, longitudinal project and to apply for active status in early 2021 for the 2021-2022 academic year.

 How do I register for the Gregg Stracks Leadership Summit?

 As of 2018, only Active PCP Teams will be invited to attend the Gregg Stracks Leadership Summit.
-Summit registration information will be sent with acceptance notifications for the PCP Action Network 2019-2020.
+Summit registration information will be sent with acceptance notifications for the 2020-2021 PCP Action Network.
 Accepted PCP Teams are expected to send as much representation from their teams as possible (including a minimum of 2-3 student leaders and 1 faculty advisor) to the Summit.
-PCP will provide need-based travel and lodging scholarships to those who are unable to secure institutional support for their Summit attendance.
+Registration for the 2020 Summit will be shared with all Active PCP Teams when it becomes available.

 Do I have to become a member of a PCP team in order to engage with Primary Care Progress?